 I got there, and I was the only one there.
 And he joked with me.
 I had just taken his seat on this committee, and he said, "You have inherited the Danish seat," because he is Danish, and I am Danish.
 And he said, "I wanted to make an impression on you."
-And he all the debt of the country, all government debt, Federal, State, and local, all corporate debt, all individual debt, and then he had 1 percent.
+And he had a little chart-I love charts-he had a little chart, and he had all the debt of the country, all government debt, Federal, State, and local, all corporate debt, all individual debt, and then he had 1 percent.
 And you took 1 percent of all the debt of the country-and the point he was making is, interest rates and a change in interest rates make more difference in this economy than all of the tax proposals that were being discussed at the time.